 Nick’s life experiences have taken him around the world and into some extreme situations.
-He was asked to represent adventurous training in the army and was presented to HM The Queen.
-But it hasn’t all been easy.
-So now he’s working to assist other people, through his company offering adventure trips with a difference.
-Read his story.
+He’s been a soldier, firefighter, humanitarian aid worker and expedition leader.
+Life hasn’t been easy in his pursuit of adventure and now he’s working to assist other people, through his company offering adventure trips with a difference.
+This is his story.
 Nick, left in photo, is a philosophy student.

 Nick Wildman, Guildford, UK